tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 //My fellow PhD students are each of them great people, and I am grateful that I may call many of them my friends.

 There are too many names to list so allow me to limit myself to handful of people.
-Thanks go first to _Jonathan Peck_ for being a wonderful office mate.
+Thanks go first to _Jonathan Peck_ for being a wonderful office mate whose knowledge and intellect are always inspiring.
 I want to thank _Charlotte Van Petegem_ as the cornerstone of the wonderful atmosphere at TWIST during my time, _Niko Strijbol_ for the many laughs and his feedback on the typography of this book, and _Steven Van Overberghe_ for indulging my weird mathematics questions.
 Thanks likewise go to _Thomas Van Mullem_ for being an awesome master student and wonderful colleague.